 I am getting busy today on more Christmas cards.
 I really need to get mine finished and in the mail this week so I can move on to more pressing Christmas projects like scrapbook and recipe pages for our families' yearly albums.
 I will be scrapping 12 sets of 4 different pages for my family members this year for a total of 48 scrapbook pages.
 I will be scrapping 20 sets of recipe pages (front and back) for members of my husband's family.
 That makes a grand total of 88 pages!
 Yikes!
 I'm sure glad I work FAST!!
-The 10 Minutes and 10 Minutes More designs for Kitchen Sink Stamps feature the beautiful 3 Step Poinsettia.
+The 10 Minutes and 10 Minutes More designs for Kitchen Sink Stamps feature the beautiful Poinsettia Multi Step Clear Stamps.
 On both cards the poinsettias were stamped, cut out, and popped up on the card front.
 This is the color recipe I used on the flowers: Poinsettia: Layer 5 - Memento Rhubarb Stalk stamped twice, Layer 4 - Memento Rhubarb Stalk, Layer 3 - Memento Lady Bug, Layer 2 Memento Love Letter, and I omitted Layer 1 Gold microbeads were glued to the center of each flower.
 Leaves: Layer 1, 2, and 3 - Memento Bamboo Leaves, Layer 4 Memento Olive Grove 10 Minute Card

 20 Minute Card